 The safety of the ODU community is of utmost importance, and we offer several ways for community members and visitors to report crimes, serious incidents, and other emergencies to the appropriate authorities if they choose to do so.
-By not reporting crimes, ODU is limited in its ability to prevent potential future incidents from occurring.
+By not reporting crimes, VHS is limited in its ability to prevent potential future incidents from occurring.
 Together, we can create a safer environment for everyone.
-ODU and the ODUPD strongly encourages all Monarchs, visitors, and community members to report all crimes, emergencies, potential threats, or risks, accurately and promptly, to the ODUPD or appropriate law enforcement agency, when the victim of a crime elects to, or by third party if the victim is unable to.
+ODU and the ODUPD strongly encourages community members to report all crimes, emergencies, potential threats, or risks, accurately and promptly, to the ODUPD at VHS or appropriate law enforcement agency, when the victim of a crime elects to, or by third party if the victim is unable to.
 Your report equates to ensuring a prompt and effective investigation can be conducted.
-Every effort will be made to respect and safeguard the privacy interests of all individuals involved in a manner consistent with the need for a careful assessment of the allegation and any necessary steps to eliminate the conduct, prevent its recurrence, and address its effects.
-Information related to a report will only be shared with those University employees who "need to know" to assist in the active review, investigation, or resolution of the matter, consistent with FERPA, Title IX, and other applicable privacy laws.
-While not bound by confidentiality, individuals must be discreet and respect the privacy of all individuals involved in the process.
-Additionally, reporting helps ODU make determination in issuing emergency notifications or timely warnings when necessary.